mjiansun/cifar10-vgg16/README.md

 ## Prediction
-Any cifar-10 dataset image or custom 32x32x3 RGB image can be predicted using "vgg_predict.py".
+Any cifar-10 dataset image or custom 32x32x3 RGB image can be predicted using "vgg_predict.py" but you should modify the source and load the image as an input.
 Trained [Model](trained_model/cifar10-vgg16_model.h5 "Trained Model") is used to predict the input(s).
 ```console
 #cd "Your project folder which contains vgg_predict.py"